babdbtc/atomic-mint-swap/README.md

-# Charlie - Cashu Ecash Broker Service
+# Cashu Broker Service

-**Charlie** is a broker service that facilitates atomic swaps of ecash between different Cashu mints using adaptor signatures.
-It provides liquidity across multiple mints and enables users to exchange ecash without Lightning transactions.
+A broker service that facilitates atomic swaps of ecash between different Cashu mints using adaptor signatures.
+Provides liquidity across multiple mints and enables users to exchange ecash without Lightning transactions.

 ## Overview

-When Alice uses Mint A and Bob uses Mint B, but Bob wants to pay Alice, Charlie acts as an intermediary:
+When Alice uses Mint A and Bob uses Mint B, but Bob wants to pay Alice, a broker acts as an intermediary:

 1. **Bob** has ecash from Mint B
 2. **Alice** wants to receive ecash from Mint A
-3. **Charlie** holds liquidity on both Mint A and Mint B
+3. **Broker** holds liquidity on both Mint A and Mint B
-4. **Bob** swaps his Mint B ecash with Charlie to get Mint A ecash (0.5% fee)
+4. **Bob** swaps his Mint B ecash with the broker to get Mint A ecash (0.5% fee)
 5. **Bob** pays Alice with the Mint A ecash

 This enables cross-mint payments **without Lightning transactions** and with **atomic swap guarantees**.